 Step 3 – You need a website

 Think of your website as a house.
 Every house has an address.
 That’s going to be your domain name.
-You can either get a .lk domain or something common like a .com.
+You can either get a .lk domain or something familiar like a .com.
 That depends on the availability and what you’re going to sell.

 Once you have the address, it’s time to build your house.
-There are so many platforms and ways of creating websites (WordPress, Squarespace, Shopify, Wix, Coding from ground zero).
+There are many ways of creating a website (WordPress, Squarespace, Shopify, Wix, Coding from ground zero).

 Step 4 – Registering your business